-When traumatic events strike, children are more likely to die than adults.
+When traumatic events strike, children are at greater risk than adults.
 Why?
-Because children vary in size and development, many facilities are ill-equipped to serve them.
+Because children vary in size and development, providers can be ill-equipped to serve them.
 For example, until our efforts, many ERs didn’t have oxygen masks that would fit children!
 CPR protocols are different for children, as is medicine dosing.
 Many health workers simply don’t see enough children to retain their skills.

-The Sixth annual EMS Star of Life was held in May 2014.
+The Eighth annual EMS Star of Life was held in May 2016.
 It is designed to honor the accomplishments of EMS personnel from all regions of Tennessee who provide exemplary life-saving care to adult and pediatric patients.
 The ceremony included a presentation of the actual adult or pediatric patient scenarios and reunited the EMS providers with the individuals they treated.
 It is a very moving event and it is often the first time the EMS providers have been reunited with the patient whose life they saved.

 As the president of the TN Emergency Medical Services for